ryanbethel/e-components/README.md

 ## Global Assets
 A small global style file is needed for all the components.

-A simple way to include the global css is to add a `<e-theme></e-theme>` tag to every page.
+A simple way to include the global css is to add a `<hf-theme></hf-theme>` tag to every page.
 This tag does not render anything it instead adds a style tag to the head.

-Alternatively you can add it by putting the `e-global.css` in public folder and then in the head as follows.
+Alternatively you can add it by putting the `hf-global.css` in public folder and then in the head as follows.

 ```javascript
 // head.mjs